Layoff: Effects of layoffs in the workplace

 Layoffs have remained the greatest way for a company to cut costs.
 Although from the employer's perspective a layoff is beneficial for the business, layoffs create an uncertainty in the workplace environment and lowers other employees' job security as well as creates an apprehension and fear of termination for the remaining employees, and subsequently lowers overall motivation in the workplace environment.
 According to Healing the Wounds: Overcoming the Trauma of Layoffs and Revitalizing Downsized Organizations, in the post-layoff environment, there is a need for empathy, tangibility, self-knowledge, and relentlessly seeking customers among the surviving employees.
 The remaining employees may have feelings of survivors guilt.
 In order to diminish negative effects of layoffs, Wayne Cascio suggests alternative approaches to layoff and downsizing as "Responsible restructuring" approach.
 Optimism is critical for rebuilding the workplace environment because employees look to their leaders for stability and predictability.
 No matter the position in an organization, employees will look for job security.

 Effects of layoffs to the employee

-Employees (or former employees in this case) can be affected in a couple of different ways.
-When an employee is laid off, his or her general trust in long-term work may decrease, reducing expectations upon rehire.
+Employees (or former employees in this case) can be affected in several ways.
+When an employee is laid off temporarily, his or her general trust in long-term work may decrease, reducing expectations upon rehire.
 After an employee withstands a layoff, the effects can trickle into future employment and attitudes.
-Layoffs in the workplace often leave the former employee less inclined to trust future employers which can lead to behavioral conflicts among co-workers and management.
+Any case of layoffs may leave the former employee less inclined to trust future employers, which can lead to behavioral conflicts among co-workers and management.
+Layoffs can erode confidence, making employees feel insecure about their job performance and career prospects.
 Despite new employers not being responsible for a prior circumstances, job performance may still be affected by prior layoffs.
 Many companies work to make layoffs as minimally burdensome to the employee.
 At times employers may layoff multiple people at once to soften the impact.